PooyehA/Deep-LASI/docs/source/documentation.rst

     @Simon: Do we use this actually?
 If yes: short description what is required (Copy/Paste), otherwise take it out. / how is this valid for the stand-alone version of DL?
 The reason why I mentioned it here specifically ...
 I remember that Baessem and me had some problems in the beginning, when Tracer 'destroyed' these two stupid files from time to time ...

 ..  _import:
-Data Import Data from Tracy and Orbital Tracking
+Data Import from OT and TRACY
 ~~~~~~~~~~~~~~~~~
-This function is for internal use within Fablab. *TRACY* was the former software for the evaluation of 1c and 2c FRET traces.
+This function is for internal use within Fablab only.
-*Deep-LASI* allows for importing the formerly exported and evaluted traces, as well as to export new data sets into the old format.
+*Deep-LASI* allows for importing FRET data obtained from `Multi-Color Orbital Tracking <https://onlinelibrary.wiley.com/doi/10.1002/smll.202204726>`_ measurements using the setup specific data format.

+*TRACY* was the former software for the evaluation of 1c and 2c FRET traces. *Deep-LASI* allows for importing the formerly exported and evaluted traces, as well as to export new data sets into the old format.
 Data

 ..  _export:
 Data Export